The season-at-a-glance follows.

 Commissioned by Center Theatre Group, Los Angeles, CA

-"Long time New York Theatre Workshop Usual Suspect Dael Orlandersmith (Monster, The Gimmick) returns to the Workshop with an uplifting semi-autobiographical exploration of the family we are born into and the family we choose.
+"Long time New York Theatre Workshop Usual Suspect Dael Orlandersmith ( Monster, The Gimmick) returns to the Workshop with an uplifting semi-autobiographical exploration of the family we are born into and the family we choose.
 Forever draws from Orlandersmith's own pilgrimage to the famed Père Lachaise Cemetery in Paris — the final resting place of legendary artists such as Marcel Proust, Oscar Wilde and Jim Morrison.
 Inspired at the graveside of these timeless artists, Orlandersmith gives a gripping account of the legacy she inherited from her mother — one of bitterness, abuse, beauty and art."

+The season's final production will be announced at a later date.
 New York Theatre Workshop is located at 79 East 4th Street.
 Visit nytw.org for more information.